nfwsncked/eip-6963-tutorial/README.md

 ```

-### EIP6963AnnounceProviderEvent.detail.provider
+### 📍 EIP6963ProviderDetail.provider

-The second parameter, **provider**, is an interface we previously defined as **EIP1193Provider**.
-It functions as an exposed account provider, which you can utilize similarly to how you would use **window.ethereum**.
+The second part of the **'EIP6963ProviderDetail'** is the **provider**.
+This is an interface, known as **EIP1193Provider**, that acts like a gateway to the user's account.
+You can use it in the same way you'd use **window.ethereum**.

-EIP1193Provider is an interface that represents the Ethereum provider API.
-It is a standard interface for Ethereum wallets that allows them to communicate with DApps.
-The EIP1193Provider interface has a method that is mostly used, 'request', which takes a request object as a parameter.
-The request object should have a 'method' property, which is a string representing the name of the method to be called, and an optional 'params' property, which can be an array or an object containing the parameters to be passed to the method.
-The 'request' method returns a Promise that resolves to the result of the method call.
-This allows DApps to interact with the Ethereum blockchain in an asynchronous manner, without blocking the user interface.
+The **EIP1193Provider** interface is a standard way for Ethereum wallets to talk to DApps.
+It's main usage is the `request` method, this method takes a request object as a parameter: object should have a `method` property (a string that names the method to be called) and it can also have a `params` property (this can be an array or an object, and it holds the parameters for the method call).
+The `request` method gives back a Promise that resolves to the result of the method call.
+This lets DApps interact with the Ethereum blockchain in a way that doesn't block the user interface.

+Example calls you usually make:

 ```typescript
 await provider.request({method: 'eth_accounts'})